scala/scala3/docs/dotc-internals/periods.md

 The *minutes* of the compiler's clocks are measured in phases.
 At every compiler run, the compiler cycles through a number of [phases](https://github.com/lampepfl/dotty/blob/master/src/dotty/tools/dotc/core/Phases.scala).
-There are currently about 60 phases per run, so the minutes/hours analogy works out roughly.
+The list of phases is defined in the [Compiler]object There are currently about 60 phases per run, so the minutes/hours analogy works out roughly.
 After every phase the view the compiler has of the world changes: trees are transformed,  types are gradually simplified